 Tavo and Pembrolizumab in Patients With Stage III/IV Melanoma Progressing on Pembrolizumab or Nivolumab Treatment

-This will be a Phase 2 study of intratumoral tavokinogene telseplasmid (tavo; pIL-12) Electroporation (EP) plus IV pembrolizumab.
+Keynote 695 will be a Phase 2 study of intratumoral tavokinogene telseplasmid (tavo; pIL-12) Electroporation (EP) plus IV Pembrolizumab.
 Eligible patients will be those with pathological diagnosis of unresectable or metastatic melanoma who are progressing or have progressed on pembrolizumab or nivolumab.

-The study will be comprised of a Core study (27 weeks), an Extension Phase and a long-term safety follow-up.
+The study will be comprised of a screening period, a treatment period (up to 2 years) and a long term follow-up.

-Core study: Eligible patients will be treated with intratumoral tavo-EP to the accessible lesions on Days 1, 5 and 8 every 6 weeks and with IV pembrolizumab on Day 1 of each 3-week cycle for 24 weeks.
-As many accessible lesions, may be treated, as deemed feasible by the treating physician .
+Eligible patients will be treated with intratumoral tavo-EP to the accessible lesions on Days 1, 5 and 8 every 6 weeks and with IV pembrolizumab (200mg) on Day 1 of each 3-week cycle for 17 tavo-EP cycles and 33 pembrolizumab cycles (from baseline) of continued treatment (approximately 2 years), or until disease progression.
+As many accessible lesions may be treated as deemed feasible by the treating physician assuming the size of each lesion is greater than 0.3 cm x 0.3 cm.

-Stage III/IV Melanoma Melanoma pIL-12 pembrolizumab tavokinogene telseplasmid Nivolumab ImmunoPulse
+Stage III/IV Melanoma Melanoma pIL-12 pembrolizumab tavokinogene telseplasmid Keynote 695 ImmunoPulse tavo-EP plus IV pembrolizumab

 You can join if…